 Reading Specialist Master's for Boston Public School Teachers Program

-Wheelock offers a limited number of scholarships ranging from $3,000 - $10,000 to selected newly enrolling students entering in the summer or fall semesters.
-Competition for Dean's scholarships is rigorous, and many factors go into the selection of recipients.
+Wheelock offers a limited number of scholarships to new students entering in the spring, summer or fall semesters.
+Competition for scholarships is rigorous, and many factors go into the selection of recipients.
 Students are evaluated by the Graduate Admissions Office on a broad foundation of characteristics, including academic performance, letters of reference, resumes, and community service, to name a few.
-Other factors that may influence the awarding of the Dean's scholarship include program of study and geography.
+Other factors that may influence the awarding of scholarships include program of study and geography.
 However, sufficient funds are not available to offer scholarships to every admitted student.
-To be considered, students must be newly admitted and attending at least half-time (5.0 credits or more per semester) with a grade point average from their undergraduate degree program of 3.2 or higher.
-This award is for one year only and will be applied to your student account during your first academic year.
+To be considered, students must be newly admitted and attending at least half-time (5.0 credits or more per semester).
+These awards are for one year only and will be applied to your student account during your first academic year.
 All eligible students will be automatically considered at the time of admission.
-No separate application is necessary
+No separate application is necessary.

 Full-time graduate students who are beginning their program in the summer or fall semester are eligible to apply for this award.
 Unlike Dean's Scholarships, assistantships require a 10-hour work commitment per week.
 All applicants must complete their admissions application for their program of study before their assistantship application will be considered.
 Application review is open until the position is filled.

 If you are interested, please complete and submit the Graduate Assistant Application.

 You may view and download the job descriptions below: